Ultimate Forza Horizon 4 Drift Tune Guide

 Be prepared, drifting is a skill acquired over time, and you may well feel frustrated, to begin with, but you’ll soon reap the rewards once you start to improve and gain confidence.

-In this guide, we’ll be looking at creating an RWD drift tune.
+In this guide, we’ll be looking at creating a Rear-Wheel Drive drift tune.
 Although you’re not required to follow our car and upgrade choices specifically, we’d recommend doing so to get you started, as you can always change your setup once you’ve gained a thorough understanding of drift tuning.

 The Formula Drift cars in the game can be a temptation, but to begin with, you’re better off finding a more customizable vehicle that isn’t such a handful.